-The Foley Senior Residences is a signature building on a 52-acre site that formerly housed the Boston Specialty and Rehabilitation Hospital.
-Abandoned for 20 years, the building was expansively renovated to provide, in 2003, 98 mixed-income studio and one-bedroom units for independent seniors.
+The Foley Senior Residences sits on a 52-acre site that formerly housed the Boston Specialty and Rehabilitation Hospital.
+Abandoned for 20 years, the building was expansively renovated in 2003 to provide 98 mixed-income studio and one-bedroom units for independent seniors.

 The Foley is near the Neponset River, between Lower Mills and Mattapan Square.
-Foley residents sometimes take boat rides.
-They also go off-campus for such occasions as the annual Senior Ball.
-They regularly enjoy social events like Karaoke nights and Mardi Gras in the building’s Great Room.
+Foley residents enjoy activities such as coffee hours, karaoke, and bingo nights in the building’s Grand Room, just to mention a few.
 The staff also provides opportunities for physical fitness classes, yoga, bingo, arts and crafts, knitting, and more.
-Common amenities include a café, dining room, chapel, library, computer room, salon, laundry facilities, and a wonderful veranda where residents may choose to sit back, relax and take in the views of the lush landscape.
+Common amenities include a café, dining room, library, computer room, laundry facilities, and a wonderful veranda where residents may choose to sit back, relax, and take in the views of the lush landscape.